How Can I Prevent Corns and Calluses?

 Here are some suggestions for preventing corns and calluses:

-- To avoid corns and calluses on the feet, have both feet professionally measured and buy only properly fitting shoes.
+- To avoid corns and calluses on the feet, have both feet professionally measured at the shoe store and buy only properly fitting shoes.

 - Shop for shoes at the end of the day when feet are typically most swollen.